Associate Research Scientist

 Dr. Novick's Background

 I received my Ph.D. in cognitive psychology from the University of Pennsylvania (2000-2005), where I studied with John Trueswell and Sharon Thompson-Schill.
 After Penn, I did post-doctoral training in functional neuroimaging methods with John Gabrieli at the Massachusetts Institute of Technology (2005-2007).
 My undergraduate training was completed at the University of Rochester in Brain and Cognitive Sciences (BA, 1998).
-I am now an assistant professor at the University of Maryland, Department of Hearing and Speech Sciences, and an associate research scientist in the Center for Advanced Study of Language.
+I am now an assistant professor at the University of Maryland, Department of Hearing and Speech Sciences.
 I am also an active member of Maryland's vibrant Language Science community and the Program in Neuroscience and Cognitive Science.

 For Prospective Grad Students & Post-Docs